I personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 The Future of Delta 8 in Washington

 It’s not clear if delta 8 is entirely illegal in Washington.
-As far as we understand, it’s only illegal for marijuana licensees to make and sell delta 8 products.
-But it looks like delta-8 THC might become regulated in 2023, which means you’ll only be able to find it in the regulated market.
+But it looks like delta-8 THC might become regulated in 2023 or later, which means you’ll only be able to find it in the regulated cannabis market.

-If that happens, you won’t be able to buy it from unlicensed stores.
+If that happens, you won’t be able to buy it from unlicensed sources.
 We’ll have to wait and see what happens in 2023 and beyond.